By L.Kenway BComm CPB Retired

 5. Avoiding Panic Withdrawals: Market fluctuations can tempt business owners to withdraw their RRSP investments in times of economic downturns.
 However, such withdrawals can lock in losses and lead to undesirable tax consequences.
 It's important to manage investments with a long-term mindset.

-Suppose a small business owner, Jane, earns $120,000 a year from her business.
+Let's take a look at Jane, a small business owner in Canada, again.
+She is earning $120,000 a year from her business.
 By contributing $21,600 ($120,000 x 18%: the maximum allowed amount assuming no carry-forward room) to her RRSP, she reduces her taxable income to $98,400 ($120,000 - $21,600).
 Depending on her marginal tax rate, this could result in significant tax savings in the year of contribution.

 She must remember her contribution limit includes any employer-sponsored pension plans and past contributions.
 If Jane plans to withdraw funds before retirement, she should consider the tax implications carefully.
 Additionally, this contribution will grow tax-deferred until she retires, at which point planning her withdrawals in retirement to maximize tax efficiency is essential.
 If Jane is in a lower tax bracket at retirement, her withdrawals in retirement will be tax-efficient.